 Full moon was on the night of October 15-16, 2016.
 It was the Northern Hemisphere’s Hunter’s Moon and the first of three supermoons in 2016.
-Last quarter moon will come on June 27 at 1819 UTC (translate to your time zone here).
+Last quarter moon will come on September at 0956 UTC.
+(Translate to your time zone here).
 So now – and in the coming few days – the moon appears as less than full but more than half lighted.
 Astronomers call it a waning gibbous moon.

 Where is it?
 It’s rising late at night.
 A waning gibbous moon sails over the eastern horizon in the hours between sunset and midnight.
 Because it comes up late at night, the waning gibbous moon prompts people to start asking

 Where is the moon?
 I looked for it last night and couldn’t find it.

 If you can’t find the moon tonight, just stay up a little later.
 It’ll rise in the east, eventually.

 What can I say about a waning gibbous moon?
 Only that it can surprise you if you happen to be out late in the evening.
 It rises eerily some hours after sunset, glowing red like a full moon when it’s near the horizon.

 Sometimes it looks like a misshapen clone of a full moon.

 Also, a waning gibbous moon also initiates a rash of questions about seeing the moon during the day.
 If it rises late at night, you know the waning gibbous moon must set after sunrise.